-I have visited the Philippines many times, including private trips and on expedition ships..
+I have visited the Philippines many times, including private trips and working on expedition ships..

 I have worked with quite a few Philippino crew on ships over the years and have found them to be generally fun, good humoured and hardworking.
-Thus, I have always wanted to visit the country for this reason.
-But the main reason is of course biological.
+Thus, I have always wanted to visit the country, but of course, the main reason is biological.
 It is a fairly major part of the South-east Asia biogeographic region, but also forms its own sub-region in its own right, with many endemic rainforest plants and animals.
 It is also an area of high coral reef diversity, and part of the vast tropical Indo-Pacific coral reef biogeographic area.
-Both of these are subjects of future titles in the "ecosystem guides' book series; "Coral reefs of the Indo-Pacific" and "Tropical Rainforest of South-east Asia".

 As part of south-east Asia, the Philippines has many of the advantages (there are many) and some of the disadvantages of the general region.
 Some of the usual advantages are the general good value of everything..